ivo-toby/skynet-mcp/README.md

 - `npm run format` - Format the code
 - `npm run dev` - Run TypeScript in watch mode
 - `npm start` - Start the application
+- `npm run inspect` - Start the MCP server with the inspector
+- `npm run inspect-watch` - Watch for changes and restart the inspector

 #### Docker Commands